camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 return internalIpAddress;
 }
 ````
-If you define a getter like getTimeStampMS, then the execution will failed.
+If you define a getter like getTimeStampMS, then the execution will fail.
 After the first letter, any Upper Case can be used.

 The Element Template is
 ````